 How many letters can I keep in my file?

-The Career Center's Reference Letter Service (RLS) suggests limiting your file to no more than six letters.
+The University Career Center's Reference Letter Service (RLS) suggests limiting your file to no more than six letters.
 Feedback from admissions officers and employers indicates that selection committees typically request 2-4 letters per applicant, and submitting more letters than requested may work to the candidate’s disadvantage.
 However, having a selection of letters in your file may provide you with the flexibility to send different combinations of letters to meet the varying requirements of academic institutions or employers.

 Who should write my reference letters?